nbrandes/ToggleDrawer/README.md

 ## Parameters

-Toggle Drawer can be initialized with the following parameters
+ToggleDrawer can be initialized with the following parameters

 Required:
 * `small: CGFloat` - Visible height of the drawer in the closed state